fzero/lhl-lectures/w1d4-callbacks/README.md

 There are several operations that can take time to be completed - especially ones related to network connections.
 The people who designed Javascript opted to keep the language fast by making most operations that take time  _asynchronous_, meaning that the main program _won't wait for them to be completed_.

 In those situations, we use functions that receive a function to be _called back_ with the results once the operation is done - hence the name.
 We'll discuss asynchronous callbacks in depth in the coming weeks, so don't worry too much about it right now.

+There's a quick example that pulls some pages from the web inside [`/request-example`](request-example).
+We'll explore the `request` package and other similar code extensively on week 2, so don't worry too much about the details right now.
+Just notice how we **must** pass a function to `request.get()` to receive results.

 ## Example code!